 Mostly, two types of studies have been performed:

-- Supplement studies: Supplementing with one or several nutrients.
+- Supplement studies.
+These focus on supplementing with one or several nutrients.

-- Elimination studies: Eliminating one or several ingredients from the diet.
+- Elimination studies.
+These focus on eliminating one or several ingredients from the diet.

-Bottom Line: Studies show that certain foods and supplements do affect behavior.
+Studies indicate that certain foods and supplements do affect behavior.
 For these reasons, quite a few studies have looked into how nutrition affects ADHD symptoms, which are mostly behavioral.

 This caused researchers to speculate that supplements might help improve symptoms.

 Nutrition studies have looked into the effects of several supplements on ADHD symptoms, including: